From Dream to Reality: A Step-by-Step System to Finally Achieve Your Goals

 Why this works: You maintain momentum.
 You avoid the "now what?" void that follows achievement.
 Progress in one area fuels progress in another.

-Tip #86: Create Benchmarks—Check In Regularly
+Create Benchmarks and Check In Regularly

 Goals without checkpoints are just wishes.